enzo-dante/terminal/vim-commands.md

 # editing

+f/F{character} = jump to character/previous character
+- ; = jump to next instance of character
+- , = jump to previous instance of character

+ct{character} = change from current to character

 y$ = copy only line text/ cursor to end of line

 yy = copy entire line and with enter space